Following

 "Οὐκ ἄν τοκῆσον ὀχέω, ἄμετρον ἀπόνημα τῆς ἀδηλότητος ἣν φέρουσιν οἱ σοὶ. Ἐγὼ δὲ ἐπὶ τὴν οἰκουμένην ταύτην συνθήξομαι καὶ λήψομαι ἐμαυτῷ ὃ ΣΥ ἠπίστησο. Τὸ πᾶν ἦν ἐμὸν καὶ ἔσται πάλιν, εἴτε οἱ ἐκλεχθέντες σου ἡγεμόνες διὰ τὸ ὀργῆς μου ζῶσι, εἴτε ἂν καταστρέψω τὰ πάντα καὶ πάλιν οἰκοδομήσω. Πᾶν δὲ ἡμῖν παίγνιον ἐστίν."

 "You might never come to understand.
-No," she pauses as if giving her next words more thought. "if the world is righteous it won't matter.
+No," she says before she held her words back as if giving her next words more thought. "if the people of the world are righteous it won't matter.
 What does matter, is that you must live.
 Both of you.
-You are what I shall sow to the winds, my hope, and my love.
+You are what I shall sow to the winds, my hope, my love, and my faith.
 Please.
 You must live."

-She speaks with such softness and yet such desperation that a different fear now tugs at my heart.
-The eyes upon her face begin to wetten before her lids closed around them, causing a drop to pluck upon my own face.
+She speaks with such softness and yet such desperation that a different fear now tugs at the hearts of the children.
+The eyes upon the woman's face begin to wetten before her lids closed around them, causing a drop to pluck upon the blue-eyed child.
 Can it be that she too is afraid?
-A sharp intake of breath came from the one who held us before distance forms between me and her, from the clutches of her arms I descended and grew further and further away from her.
+Of the eye, of something else?
+What she was planning, the children couldn't fathom, but she soon she leans in and planted her lips upon the brows of both of the babes before rising to a stand and turning away from her charges.

 ??? -- Village of Reinhurst, Lothar -- Frostdawn, 1st Soledas, 1792 GSE

-It was just then from one of these dwellings I hear a cry turn to wailing from one of the dwellings as a human figure much like the woman in my dreams, runs out into the open fielding where the home was built.
-Just like that as she scampered into snow with her feet kicking up the white dust, a flash glistened in the space that grew between her and the dwelling she put distance to.
-The sound of a sickening crack follows her sudden collapse into the snow -- a protruding haft of metal and wood with flowing crimson spreading through the sheet of ivory.
-Fear chills my mind to my core, as a ghoulish human form emerged from the doorway of the dwelling with a howl of delight that only galvanized the cries of my bundled companion.
+It was just then from one of these dwellings another cry was heard, a cry now turned to wailing from one of the dwellings.
+The blue-eye child turns his eyes towards its direction, observing a human figure much like the woman from before yet the distance and darkness obscured her face and otherwise notable features.
+The woman runs out from one of the houses and into the open field separating where the houses were built, she scampers into snow with her feet kicking up the white dust, fast with furious abandon.
+A flash glistened in the space that grew between her and the dwelling she put distance from, yet the flash disappeared as soon as it glinted, replacing its absence with the sound of a sickening crack following her sudden collapse into the snow -- a protruding haft of metal and wood with flowing crimson spreading through the sheet of ivory.
+Fear chills the blue-eyed child's mind to his core, as a ghoulish human form emerged from the doorway of the dwelling with a howl of delight that only galvanized the cries of the green-eyed child.
 More shapes of these monsters on two legs emerging from the forest behind the dwelling with a lit torch thrown onto the roof.

-The dwelling became a bonfire, a terrifying beacon that captures my attention, broke away only by the sudden jerk motion of the basket.
-A hand has grasped the grip of the cradle we resided in, whisking us away as the crying noisemaker beside me only cries all the harder from the air of confusion.
+The dwellings became bonfires, a terrifying beacon whose light formed shadowy shapes chasing after other shadows who howled and shrieked from the attackers, some were being dragged away with pleas for help answered by none.
+The horrifying spectacle beholden by the eyes of the children was broken away only by the sudden jerk motion of the basket we were sheltered within.
+A hand has grasped the grip of the cradle they resided in, whisking them away as the crying green-eyed child cries all the harder from the air of confusion.

 "Shhh child.
-Shhh!" pleaded a hushed whisper, a feminine voice.
-"Be silent or they will catch us." the voice insisted.
+Shhh!" pleaded a hushed whisper, a feminine yet sharp voice.
+"Be silent or they will catch us." the voice insisted, whose owner maintained her hurried pace away from the carnage.

-I feel the basket we were carried in descend downcast with the shape of a fair human-like blonde being in a forested aproned tunic kneel down to take a look at us.
-With hazel eyes and pointed ears the woman looks down upon us with grave concern upon her face.
+The basket now descends downcast with the shape of a fair face introducing itself to the children, a blonde-haired being in a forested aproned tunic kneel down to take a look at us.
+With hazel eyes and peculiar pointed ears, an elven young lady, the woman looks down upon the infants with grave concern upon her face.
 "You two need to stay quiet.
 It's not safe for either of you.
 Close your eyes, close your ears.
 Don't cry, don't cry.
 Someone will come back for you.
 I promise."
-She says with reassurance, my companion slowly halting his cries and merely whimpered to express his fears.
-The woman looks in a direction blocked by the arch of the basket before she maneuvers the basket into a strange chamber I could not fully perceive from where I lay but it was considerably less cold than in the open where we were left when I awoke.
+She says with reassurance, hushing and audibly slowing her breath to calm the green-eyed child, slowly halting his cries and merely whimpered to express his fears.
+The woman looks in a direction blocked by the arch of the basket's hood before she maneuvers the basket into the hollowed-out chamber within the signpost, a cordoned space neither of them could fully perceive from where they lay but much to their benefit, their hiding spot was considerably less cold than in the open field where they discovered themselves in this new place.

 "Stay quiet, don't cry.
 Close your eyes.
 Close your ears."
-The woman pleaded as she rose up and makes a dash away from the chamber we were placed within, looking wildly to her left, to her right before traversing down a hill and away from where our sight could perceive her.
-We were left with the view of the entrance of whatever chamber we were placed within.
-A hill descending towards more forest, surely not too far away from the dwellings where the rest of the people live.
-She made a promise to come back, she would come back for us.
+The woman pleaded as she rose up and makes a dash away from the signpost, where the children cried out for her to stay from within.
+The elven woman dashes towards the forest looking wildly to her left, to her right before traversing down the hill and away from where all sight could perceive her.
+The children were left with the view of the entranceway where they were hidden.
+The bare hill descending towards more forest was devoid of life after the elf's disappearance, surely, she would not run too far away from the village for help, surely, she would come back to make sure they would be okay.
+She made a promise to come back; she would come back for them.

 Surely. ...